“You know, you teach. You do not know, you learn.” – Lao Proverb

 Photograph courtesy of UNHCR - Refugee Children in Pakistan.
 Photographer: Nicholas Van Praag

-NEDCC Director of Imaging Services Tom Rieger was contacted by the nonprofit Digital Divide Data (DDD), whose mission is to help disadvantaged youth in developing countries through training and employment.
-Tom was asked to provide consultation on creating a high-quality and low-cost imaging lab in Laos, for the purpose of scanning the slide and negative archive for the United Nations High Commissioner for Refugees (UNHCR), the UN Refugee Agency.
+NEDCC was contacted by the nonprofit Digital Divide Data (DDD), whose mission is to help disadvantaged youth in developing countries through training and employment.
+The Center was asked to provide consultation on creating a high-quality and low-cost imaging lab in Laos, for the purpose of scanning the slide and negative archive for the United Nations High Commissioner for Refugees (UNHCR), the UN Refugee Agency.
 Digital Divide Data’s goals for setting up this lab in Laos were twofold: to train and employ people in the region and to help preserve this endangered material for the UNHCR.
 This project is the first stage in DDD launching an imaging lab to meet the needs of other cultural heritage institutions throughout the world.

 The UNHCR Archive contains 108,000 slides and negatives from the last 50 years that document the plight of refugees across the world who have been displaced by war, conflict, and human rights abuses.
 This historic collection contains some important names in photography, including Jacques Lowe, Sebastio Salgado, and James Nachtwey.
 Since all slide and negative films from this period are at risk of fading and deterioration, saving this large and important collection is an urgent task.